Intrapersonal communication: Positive and negative self-talk

-Self-talk is a form of talking to oneself.
-It differs from inner dialogue since it only involves one voice and not an internal exchange between several voices.
+Self-talk differs from inner dialogue in that it only involves one voice and not an internal exchange between several voices.
 A common distinction is between positive and negative self-talk based on the evaluative attitude that is expressed.
 For negative self-talk, the inner voice focuses on bad aspects of the self, often in an excessively critical way.
 It can take the form of telling oneself that "I'm never going to be able to do this" or "I'm no good at this".
 Negative self-talk can already develop during childhood based on feedback from others, particularly parents.

-For some people, negative self-talk is not just an occasional occurrence but happens frequently.
-In such cases, it can have detrimental effects on mental health.
-For example, it can affect emotional well-being by evoking a negative mood.
-This can lead to stress, anxiety, and depression.
-It can also negatively affect a person's confidence in various areas, for example, concerning their body image.
-Positive self-talk, on the other hand, involves seeing oneself in a positive light.
-It is linked to mental health benefits.
+When negative self-talk is not just an occasional occurrence, it can have detrimental effects on mental health.
+For example, it can affect emotional well-being by evoking a negative mood, leading to stress, anxiety, and depression.
+It can also negatively affect a person's confidence.
+For example, they may develop a negative body image.
+Positive self-talk, on the other hand, involves seeing oneself in a positive light and is linked to mental health benefits.
 They include higher self-esteem and well-being as well as reducing the effects of depression and personality disorders.
 It is associated with lower stress levels and a reduced risk of self-harm and suicide.
 The effects of positive and negative self-talk are often discussed in sport psychology.
 A common idea in this regard is that positive self-talk enhances performance while negative self-talk hinders it.
 There is some empirical evidence supporting this position but it has not yet been thoroughly researched.